 Maker CultureMaker culture is the culture of designing and making things with digital tools.
 For example, designing your own toy train set with a design application and printing these parts with a 3d printer.

 GamesThe experience of playing video games.
-In moderation, this can have a wide range of benefits such as improved reaction time.The ability to experience digital environments that are all surrounding such that they feel real.
+In moderation, this can have a wide range of benefits such as improved reaction time.all surrounding such that they feel real.
 For example, a class that examines a holographic digital twin of a space station such that they feel they are in space.

 Economic ParticipationExperiences and knowledge that allow an individual to use the productivity tools used by businesses.
 For example, a salesperson who is productive using a common sales force automation platform.
 In a developed country, most professions now rely on a variety of digital tools.